-AP PSYCHOLOGY
+AP PSYCHOLOGY \\

+Grade Level: 10, 11, 12

-Course Credit: 1 credit, two semesters Prerequisite: Teacher recommendation
+Course Credit: 1 credit, two semesters

+Prerequisite: Teacher recommendation

 The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students will also learn about the ethics and methods psychologists use in their science and practice.
 Students will demonstrate literacy while practicing the Free Response format.
+Fee for AP Exam

-AP MACROECONOMICS
+AP MACROECONOMICS \\

+Grade Level: 10, 11, 12

-Course Credit: 0.5 credit, one semester Prerequisite: Teacher recommendation
+Course Credit: 0.5 credit, one semester

+Prerequisite: Teacher recommendation

 This purpose of this course in macroeconomics is to provide students with an understanding of the principles of economics which apply to an economic system as a whole.
 This AP macro course emphasizes the study of national income and price-level determination and will also develop student familiarity with economic performance measures, financial sector stabilization policies, economic growth, and international economics.
 This course meets the financial literacy requirement.
+Fee for AP Exam